srirkann/k8s-deployment-level1/README.md

-# k8s-deployment-level1
+# Introduction
-The repo deploys k8s cluster in GKE and deploys guestbook application.
+The repo contains the ansible code to deploys k8s cluster in GKE and deploys guestbook application.
+# Pre-requisite

+# Steps to Deploy

+# Validation Procedures